scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 -------------------
 Backup
 ^^^^^^
-Backup the external directory containing Prometheus data - if something goes wrong, you can revert the changes.
+Backup the external directory containing Prometheus data; if something goes wrong, you can revert the changes.

 To complete the process, you must restart Monitoring Stack at least once.
 You cannot complete the process without providing the path to the external directory with Prometheus data using the ``-d`` command line option.